 Unusual Options Activity Insight: Goldman Sachs Group

-Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $375.7.
+Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $368.48 following the option alert.

 - Option Type: SWEEP